 To give a label to this special conference, which will need to be prepared with great care and which cannot have any real impact without the participation of senior political figures, I floated the expression "Etats généraux des droits de l'homme en Europe".
 In fact the title matters little, apart from its value for communication purposes, if the idea and objective of such an event are accepted.
-The Court envisages setting out the arguments for such a conference and explaining what the subjectmatter could be by submitting a "memorandum" to the member States on the subject.
+The Court envisages setting out the arguments for such a conference and explaining what the subject matter might be by submitting a "memorandum" to the member States on the subject.

-The idea is for the States, guarantors of human rights, to give human rights protection a second wind.
-That would help to express support for the Court and to pump new life into this fifty-year-old by offering it a cure of youthfulness.
+The idea is for the States, the guarantors of human rights, to give human rights protection a second wind.
+This would help to express support for the Court, breathe new life into this fifty-year-old and rejuvenate it.

 The present situation is not satisfactory (the few figures that I mentioned demonstrate this).
-Over the last ten years the different reform processes have not yet produced results.
-Protocol No. 14 has still not entered into force, and I regret it.
+Over the last ten years, the different reform processes have not yet produced results.
+Protocol No. 14 has still not entered into force, and I regret this.
 The causes of this blockage are well known.
-As a consequence the Wise Persons' report, which contained some good proposals, is also blocked.
-We should of course not give up on these reforms; indeed I believe we must continue to work for their implementation but they should be viewed from a broader perspective.
+As a consequence, the report of the Group of Wise Persons, which contained some good proposals, is also blocked.
+We should, of course, not give up on these reforms; indeed, I believe we must continue to work for their implementation, but they should be viewed from a broader perspective.